 More recent studies analysing the power of published papers has shown that, even still, there are large numbers of papers being published that have insufficient power.
 With the availability of sample size software such as nQuery Sample Size and Power Calculator for Successful Clinical Trials which can calculate appropriate sample sizes for any given power such issues should not be arising so often today.

-Click the image above to view our guide to calculate sample size.
+Click the image above to view our guide to calculating sample size.
 With this knowledge you can then excel at using a

 sample size calculator like nQuery.